kyungjae-lee/engineers-notebook/embedded-systems-programming-arm/stack-memory.md

+## Stack Initialization

+* **Before reaching `main()`**

+  Generally done by the processor reset sequence reading the first location of the vector table.
+It must be ensured that the first location of the vector table holds a valid value for the stack pointer.
+This is normally taken care of by the startup code.

+* **After reaching `main()`**

+  For example, you may want to shift the stack to some other memory location (e.g., SRAM3, or external RAM connected to the microcontroller) after reaching `main()`.
+This can't be done before reaching `main()`.

+### Stack Initialization Tips

+1. Evaluate your targeted application.
+Decide the amount of stack that would be needed for the worst-case scenario of your application run-time.
+2. Know your processor's stack consumption model (FD, FA, ED, EA)
+3. Decide stack placement in the RAM (middle, end, external memory).
+This can be adjusted using the linker script.
+4. In many applications, there may be second stage stack init.
+For example, if you want to allocate stack in an external SDRAM then
+   - First, start with the the internal RAM.
+   - Second, initialize (configure) the SDRAM in the main or startup code and then change the stack pointer to point to that SDRAM.
+5. If you are using the ARM cortex Mx processor, make sure that the first location of the vector table contains the initial stack address (MSP).
+The startup code of the project usually does this.
+6. You may also use the linker script to decide the stack, heap and other RAM area boundaries.
+Startup code usually fetches boundary information from linker scripts.
+7. In an RTOS scenario, the kernel code may use MSP to trace its own stack and configure PSP for user task's stack.

 ## Exercise

 * To view where the stack pointer gets initialized, check the startup code and linker script of your project.